 OK so this falls into the "it'll never happen" category but bear with us while we dream of HomePod mini and HomePod 2 being the best Spotify Connect speaker out there.
 We think it's unlikely the HomePod will ever have it (like Amazon Echo devices) because Apple being Apple it will favour its own AirPlay tech.
 However, HomePod will be including support for Spotify and other streaming providers - see below.

-This one has been rumoured already – a patent suggests that an upcoming HomePod will have gesture control as an alternative to voice.
-We're thinking this is probably going to be for basic stuff such as changing the volume or skipping to the next track.
-This would be a far more agreeable approach rather than adding unnecessary buttons.
+As we've mentioned below, a patent suggests that an upcoming HomePod will have gesture control as an alternative to voice (in addition to the current touch controls).
+We're thinking this is probably going to be for basic stuff such as changing the volume or skipping to the next track to keep things simple.
+That would be a far more agreeable approach rather than adding unnecessary buttons in future.